Getting Started

 Start building rich interactive user-interfaces, writing minimal custom Javascript now.
 For a quick start, you can either add Surface to an existing Phoenix LiveView project or install it from scratch.

-Phoenix v1.5 comes with built-in support for LiveView apps.
-You can create a new application with
+Phoenix v1.7 comes with built-in support for LiveView apps.
+You can create a new phoenix application with:

 def deps do